 KS4 explores further the foundation of KS3.
-Pupils combine practical and technological skills with creative thinking in order to design and make products through a series of practical focused tasks.
+Students combine practical and technological skills with creative thinking in order to design and make products through a series of practical focused tasks.
 We offer the following GCSE courses: Catering, Engineering, Food Technology, Graphics and Product Design.
 These culminate in assessed tasks where students work on an extended brief.

 Courses offered at KS5

 Once again, our KS5 courses further student’s depth of knowledge in their chosen material area and follow the programme of study required by the Examination Board.
 We offer the following A Level courses: Food Technology, Graphics and Product Design.